 - Active Noise Cancellation (ANC) on/off

-Both models offer a 2-year warranty.
-Many wireless headsets come with a 1-year, so these are solid warranties for sure.
-In order to determine which might have an advantage, we’d have to drill down into the finer details of both manufacturers warranties which we aren’t going to do in this blog.
+Both models offer a two-year warranty.
+Given that several wireless headsets come with a one-year warranty, the warranties offered by these two headsets are solid for sure.
+In order to determine which might have an advantage, we’d have to drill down into the finer details of warranties offered by both manufacturers and what they specifically cover, which we aren’t going to do in this blog.

 Suffice it to say that you’ll get a very good warranty no matter which model you choose.

-The Jabra Evolve2 65 comes in two variants;
+The Evolve2 65 Jabra wireless headset comes in two variants:

 The Logitech Zone Wireless

 One feature that may appeal to those of you who travel a lot is found on the Logitech Zone Wireless.
-It folds down where the Jabra Evolve2 65 does not.
-This could be convenient if traveling where space is always a consideration.
+It folds down, whereas the Jabra Evolve2 65 does not.
+This could be convenient for traveling, when space is always a consideration.

 In the end, the choice is up to you and what features are most important.